bratello/GoFarmTech/README.md

  14. Open the serial port console and check the runtime logs

 ## Initial device setup
- 1. Press for few seconds the Maintenace Knob attached to the SETTINGS_PIN, the SETTINGS_LED led should flare up
+ 1. Press for few seconds the Maintenace Knob attached to the SETTINGS_KNOB, the SETTINGS_LED led should flare up
  2. Open the WiFi settings on your smartphone and connect to the %deviceId% WiFi network (e.g. IoTMyConditionTimer)
  3. Wait for few seconds - the captive portal application will be opened
  ![Global Settings](screenshots/globalSettingsUI.jpg)